 - Allow it to sit in a cool location for 2-3 days.

 - If you want a thicker sauce stir in chia seeds at the end of the ferment.
 If you need the sauce to be a little bit sweeter stir in some sugar or honey.

 - Move it to the refrigerator and store for up to 2 months, or freeze it in a straight-sided mason jar for winter eating.

 - It may start out "sparkling" but should mellow out after a few days.

 -The trick to not making an alcoholic berry sauce is to use a bacteria based starter and only ferment for a few days.
 Yogurt whey or a purchased starter will both work great.
-If you don’t mind low alcohol levels of about 1%, then you can use a water kefir, kombucha or milk kefir whey.
+If you don’t mind alcohol levels of about 1%, then you can ferment with water kefir, kombucha or milk kefir whey.

--Though I usually do all my fermenting in fidos, I actually used a straight-sided 500mL mason jar with an airlock so that I could freeze the sauce.
-You could also go low tech, just use a mason jar with a weight to keep the fruit below the brine.
+-Though I usually do all my fermenting in fidos, I actually use a straight-sided 500 ml mason jar with an airlock for berries, because it’s the right amount of fruit sauce for me, and I can freeze the jars once I’ve finished fermenting.
+You could go low tech, and use a mason jar with a weight to keep the fruit below the brine.
 See fermentation basics for more info.